-ModelBuilder is a tool available in Bentley OpenFlows products that allows you to create and update a model from a source file.
+ModelBuilder is a tool available in Bentley OpenFlows products (at no extra cost) that allows you to create and update a model from a source file.
 A number of different source files are supported from any platform, such as shapefiles, CAD files, and Excel files.
 If you have an ArcGIS geodatabase file with modeling data, you can use these source file types if you are working in the ArcGIS platform.
-The CONNECT Edition versions of the products introduced the ability to use Bentley drawing files (.DGN, .IDGNDB, .IMODEL) in ModelBuilder, as well.
 You can see a full list of supported data source formats in the Help documentation

 The steps provided below will help you create a model and update an existing model with new data.
 The procedure example below uses shapefiles as the source of modeling information and WaterGEMS as the modeling software.
-However, the general steps will work for most source file types.
+However, the same general steps will work for most other supported source file types.

 As mentioned previously, this example uses shapefiles as the source files to build the model.
 Given the nature for how the shapefiles were created, there are individual shapefiles for junctions, pipes and reservoirs.
 This procedure assumes that you have created a blank model in WaterGEMS menus, since we will building the model from the shapefiles.

 NOTE : Before importing the shapefile or any type of data through Modelbuilder, you should first set the required unit system SI or US customary through options (Tools>More>Options) and then import data through Modelbuilder to avoid spatial disconnection.